A brief look at NORTH AVOCA SLSC

 Numbers remained small over the next decade and the Club had its first surfboat donated by North Narrabeen SLSC.
 It was later used for a great bonfire on the beach when members couldn’t sink it!
 It was a little heavy needing about 20 to lift it!

 The 70-80s saw an era of development and change within the club.
 Members from the Blacktown Swimming Club migrated each week to help with patrols….
-Paul Johnson, Gordon Crabb and John Roderick were some of these travellers who eventually stayed on and are still here today, patrolling 50 years plus later.
+Paul Johnson, Gordon Crabb and John Roderick were some of these travellers who eventually stayed on, with Paul and John still here patrolling some 50 years plus later.

 In the early 80s with numbers still short a team from Mt Penang youths regularly mounted a patrol on NA beach on Saturdays led by Mick Kendall.